 We can take an example of our Founding Fathers and other great men of history by building our own libraries at home.
 I figure it was good enough for Thomas Jefferson and Theodore Roosevelt it has to be good enough for me.

-I recommend buying books that you will reread or keep for future reference and going to the public library or websites that have free audio books.
+I recommend buying books that you will reread or keep for future reference and go to the public library or websites that have free audiobooks.

 You can organize your library in any way you want: alphabetically, set up your own tracking system, have no system, or model it after public libraries.

 - Libraries offer “free” access to these books.

 By now you’re ready to dive into the classics and capture what you’ve been missing.
 Why?
 Because they are worth reading, you are worth the effort; the past is calling for us to be the men we were meant to be.